Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 # Private repository

+## How to create a private repository?

-You have two ways to create a new repository.
+You have two ways to create a private repository.
 You can do this through GitHub or GitHub Desktop.

 To create a private repository on GitHub, perform the following actions: